Meet Dr. Lizzie

 Elizabeth Sauber, Ph.D.

 I earned my doctoral degree in Counseling Psychology from the University of Maryland and completed both a clinical residency and postdoctoral fellowship at the VA Palo Alto Healthcare System.
 I have specialized training in the treatment of trauma, grief, identity related stress, depression, anxiety, and substance use.
 In addition, I have worked in a variety of residential and outpatient clinics focused on college students, trauma survivors, hospice/palliative care, gender-specific care, psychosis, addiction, and others.
 I am a certified provider of Prolonged Exposure Therapy and Cognitive Processing Therapy for PTSD, as well as Cognitive Behavioral Therapy for Substance Use Disorders.
+And I am a part of the Journalist Trauma Support Network, as I completed a six month training with the Global Center for Journalism and Trauma on treating journalists with occupation-related stress and trauma.

 Outside of providing therapy, I am a full-time professor at a community college, where I teach about mental health, human sexuality, and relationships.